tkruse/build-bench/Buildsystems.md

 <http://buildr.apache.org/>

+buildr is based on ruby and thus uses dependencies uncommon in the java ecosystem.
+Based on statistics on activity in mailing lists, it seems like the project has lost the interests of its userbase.

 buildr (and sbt I think) used the current CLASSPATH when running tests (instead of an isolated classpath).
 That caused surprising test failures, until I took care to have a clean system CLASSPATH.

 The buildr process was quite fast for small projects, with apparently very little overhead and good parallelization.